-a.
-Applications for sanction of new multi-day competitions and new Local One-Day Events may only be placed on the first Ballroom Department Meeting Agenda once every three years, specifically in 2015, 2018, etc.

-b.
-At the present time there is a moratorium on the consideration of any new application for any type of sanctioned event until further notice.
+- a.
+Applications for sanction of new multi-day competitions and new Local One-Day Events may only be placed on the first Ballroom Department Meeting Agenda once every three years, specifically in 2015, 2018, etc. - b.
+At the present time there is a moratorium on the consideration of any new application for any type of sanctioned event until further notice. - c.
 In the event of a special circumstance, such as in a severely under served area, an application for sanction of new Multi-Day Competition or new Local One-Day Event may be placed on the first Ballroom Department Meeting Agenda when specifically authorized by the NDCA Executive Committee.

 - 3. COMPETITION LEVEL: Organizers may apply for sanction for the following classification of competitions: - a.
+Multi-Day Competitions.

-Multi-Day Competitions. - (1) Multi-Day Competitions (including Championships) are required to use only NDCA registered officials, to include Chairmen of Adjudicators, Adjudicators, Scrutineers, Music Directors, Registrars, Masters of Ceremonies, etc. - (2) all organizers of Multi-Day Competitions (including Championships) are required to be registered with the NDCA as Competition Organizers.
-Any sanctioned NDCA Multi-Day Competition (including a Championship) in which they function as an organizer in any way without the proper license may be subject to loss of NDCA sanction. - b.
-Local One-Day Events.
-Sanction may be awarded for events where only Pro/Am Solos, Pro/Am Single Dance Competitions, Pro/Am Multi-Dance Competitions, Amateur/Amateur Competitions and Student/Student Competitions are offered, and:
+48 (1) Multi-Day Competitions (including Championships) are required to use only NDCA 49 registered officials, to include Chairmen of Adjudicators, Adjudicators, Scrutineers, Music 50 Directors, Registrars, Masters of Ceremonies, etc. 51 (2) all organizers of Multi-Day Competitions (including Championships) are required to be

+(2) all organizers of Multi-Day Competitions (including Championships) are required to be registered with the NDCA as Competition Organizers.
+Any sanctioned NDCA Multi-Day

+Competition (including a Championship) in which they function as an organizer in any way without the proper license may be subject to loss of NDCA sanction.